GLYNIS HAMILTONGLYNIS HAMILTON

 SUTHARSANI YOGANATHANSUTHARSANI YOGANATHAN

-Montessori Casa Assistant & Before School Teacher
+Casa Guide & After School Teacher

 I am an early childhood educator with over 30 years of experience working with children both in my home country of Sri Lanka and here in Canada.
 My teaching journey began when working with children in refugee camps during the war in Sri Lanka.
 It was their enthusiasm and joy for learning that propelled me to seek further education in the area of education.
 In 1991 I received my diploma in Montessori Education in Sri Lanka.
 It was during this time I learned about Maria Montessori, which completely revolutionized the way I thought about children and how they learn.